Blog

 • Did I transfer schools?

 If you answered “yes” to any of these questions, you will most likely want to explain the issue in an optional essay.
-You might also want to consider pursuing additional pre-MBA coursework.
+You might also want to consider pursuing supplemental pre-MBA coursework to close any gaps, even if your GPA is above average.

-If you answered “no” to all these questions as you evaluated your transcript, and your GPA is above average, the admissions committee should view your academic record positively.
+If you answered “no” to all these questions as you evaluated your transcript, and your GPA is above average, congratulations!
+The admissions committee should view your academic record positively.
 Although the caliber of your undergraduate university and the rigor of your major will both play a role to some degree, the top MBA programs accept applicants from a wide range of universities and majors, so neither of these factors will likely be a significant hindrance on its own.
-You should be good to move on to preparing other aspects of your applications!
+You can now move on to preparing other aspects of your applications!

 If, however, your GPA is below the average for your target program(s), the degree to which this will affect your odds of acceptance depends on how far below the average it is.
 At most leading U.S. business schools, having a GPA under 3.3 (out of 4.0) will make your acceptance odds much more challenging.
-In addition to the earlier questions you used to identify academic issues worth addressing, reflect even more deeply on your academic background using the following questions:
+If you fall into this category, you should reflect even more deeply on your educational background using the following questions:

 • Did I struggle with certain types of courses?